 And if their acting isn't all there this time around, we'll always have Liz and Dick in Padua and "New Carthage" and sometimes we'll even watch them in Big Sur and Heathrow - and if we're also the same persons who love Bava's Black Sabbath and Kill Baby Kill and AIP psychedelic 1967 freak scenes like The Trip, and Maqsue of the Red Death, then anything that six-degrees them, problematic and stilted or not, is going to get us right in the Jeffrey Cordovas.

 Have I gone off the deep end with my alcoholism metaphor and Trip comparisons again, Hannah?
 Sure I have.
 But so what?
-I'm no more repetitive, belligerent and self-indulgent in my fancy (did you get the Band Wagon reference in that last paragraph?) than Marlowe and in a way I relate to Burton's pained hangover more than most; I appreciate that he so gallantly tried to alchemically transubstantiate it into the context of the Faust myth.
-I've given old Dick a hard time tonight for his low energy levels--the tired, sad, 'too many hats broke the camel's neck' distracted nature of his performance-- but I'm probably projecting, for I too have tried to direct and act, while hungover/drunk, at the same time - and the results were even more tepid.
-So, though his eyes may betray insoluble weariness, let us savor nonetheless that beguiling mellifluent booming voice, the way Marlowe's velvet language rolls trippingly off his tongue as if to its fleshy whiskey-soaked manor borne; and let us savor the pretty gel lighting and spooky accoutrements, for they alone are worth the price of admission.
-We may not feel much pity for Faustus's 'last-second desperation' as Hell's gorgon arms drag him down into the flames, but we understand.
-We've been down there ourselves, and we found out a lot of things from the flames: eternity is only as long as you think, Faustus!
+I'm no more repetitive, belligerent and self-indulgent in my fancy (did you get the Band Wagon reference?) than Marlowe and in a way I relate to Burton's pained hangover more than most; I appreciate that he so gallantly tried to alchemically transubstantiate it into the context of the Faust myth.
+If he failed, well, who hasn't?
+His low energy level--the tired, sad, 'too many hats broke the camel's neck' distracted nature of his performance--is hardly new for the type, but I'm probably projecting, for I too have tried to direct and act, while hungover/drunk, at the same time - and the results were even more tepid.
+So, though his eyes may betray insoluble weariness, I savor nonetheless that beguiling mellifluent booming voice, the way Marlowe's velvet language rolls trippingly off his tongue as if to its fleshy whiskey-soaked manor borne; and I savor the pretty gel lighting and spooky accoutrements, for they alone, for a Bava fan such as I, are worth the price of admission.
+I may not feel much pity for Faustus's 'last-second desperation' as Hell's gorgon arms drag him down into the flames, but I understand.
+I've been down there and I've found out a lot of things from the flames: eternity is only as long as you think, Faustus!
 You'll get out, if you just let go of heaven's memory, for what else is heaven but hell accepted?
 The great rule of eternity is that only nothing is forever... except thirst.
 So drinks, now... let each vicious circle be a signature on our natural habitat's cocktail napkin contract.

 Whatever the cost, it's already worth it.